-Prior to an offer becoming or being declared unconditional as to acceptances before the final closing date[†], the offeror's receiving agent must ensure that the requirements of Note 6 on Rule 10 have been satisfied.
+Before the acceptance condition can be satisfied before the unconditional date, the offeror's receiving agent must ensure that the requirements of Note 6 on Rule 10.1 have been satisfied.

 8 DISCLAIMERS IN RECEIVING AGENTS' CERTIFICATES

 Certificates issued by the offeror's receiving agent should be unqualified, save for a disclaimer (if necessary) as to limitations on the responsibility of the receiving agent for the errors of third parties which are not evident from the documents available to the receiving agent.
 A disclaimer in the following form would normally be acceptable; any variation should be specifically agreed by the Panel in advance: